adnanhaq30/blog/_posts/2022-03-01-CORS-Misconfigrations.md

 2. Host: This is where your website lives. like example.com or it could be an IP address
 3. Port: These are communication endpoints.
 Default port of HTTP is `80` and or HTTPS it is `443`

-So from above definition we see that `http://example.com` and `https://example.com` are two completely different hosts.
+So in order for two Requests's to have the same origin they must be identical in terms of `Protocol, Host, and Port`.
+That means from the above definition we see that `http://example.com` and `https://example.com` are two completely different hosts.

 ## How is CORS implemented

-When we want a website different than our own to access the resources on our server or API, we have to include the trusted origins on our server or we can add a wildcard(*).
+When we want a website different than our own to access the resources on our server configration or API configration, we have to include the trusted origins on our server or we can add a wildcard(*).
 Wildcard means anyone can access our resources regardless of their origin.
 For example, if we want to allow specific domains to access our server resources, we have to enable the CORS in server configuration.
 This can be done like:

 ```
 💡 “Allowed origins: “https://example.com:8080”